12 tips for traveling to Canada with your cat

 5) Airplane ticket

-To travel with a pet, you must pay a fee, depending on the airline.
+You must pay a fee to travel with a pet, depending on the airline.

 In our first attempt, we bought it with Air Canada, and it was 100 USD approx. We did the whole process of buying the tickets for my partner, myself and Corita over the phone, and they linked the pet with one of the passengers.